jeniyat/WNUT_2020_NER/Readme.md

 ## Data

-Our Wet Lab Protocol (WLP) dataset is consists of 615 protocols selected from the 623 protocols of [Kulkarni et al. (2018)](https://cocoxu.github.io/publications/NAACL_2018_wet_lab_protocols.pdf).
+Our Wet Lab Protocol (WLP) dataset consists of 615 protocols selected from the 623 protocols of [Kulkarni et al. (2018)](https://cocoxu.github.io/publications/NAACL_2018_wet_lab_protocols.pdf).
 It excludes the following 8 duplicated protocols:

 - protocol 45 (duplicate of protocol 441)
 - protocol 459 (duplicate of protocol 310)